 If you need more information or want to get a quote, then you can visit the website for yourself.

-They offer 2 different policies depending on your needs.
-The Standard Plan is standard & the Explorer Plan covers a whole host of high risk, high fun activities.
-World Nomads are also one of the few travel insurers who will write you a policy after starting your trip.
-The one downside for us is that they don’t cover Pakistan.
+They offer 2 different plans depending on your needs – the Standard Plan & the Explorer Plan which cover a whole host of high-risk, high-fun activities.
+World Nomads are also one of the few travel insurers who allow you to obtain cover after commencing your trip.

 If you want more info or to get a quote then visit the World Nomads site for yourself and take a look.